deepset-ai/haystack/proposals/text/5289-recentness-ranker.md

 Additionally, you can see the code for this proposal here: https://github.com/deepset-ai/haystack/pull/5301/files.
 It is the same code as above, just with small naming changes (e.g. "rff" method got changed to "reciprocal_rank_fusion" to match the existing naming used Haystack's JoinDocuments node)

-As a general description, the ranker works by sorting the documents based on date and modifying the relevance score calculation slightly to include recency-based weight.
+As a general description, the ranker has the following parameters (date_identifier and method are required, the rest are optional):
+- date_identifier (string pointing to the date field in the metadata)
+- weight (the options are:
+          - 0.5 default, relevance and recency will have the same impact in the calculation;
+          - 0 only relevance will be considered for the calculation, so the RecentnessRanker is effectively disabled;
+          - 1 only recency will be considered for the calculation)
+- top_k (number of documents to return, works the same way as top-k in other rankers as well as retrievers)
+- method (the options are:
+          - "reciprocal_rank_fusion" which allows for this node to be used in combination with BM25 and hybrid retriever;
+          - "score" for using this node in combination with other nodes that output a 0-1 relevance score, such as EmbeddingRetriever, CohereRanker and SentenceTransformersRanker)

+The RecentnessRanker works by:
+1. Adjusting the relevance score based on the chosen weight.
+  For the "reciprocal_rank_fusion" the calculation is rrf * (1 - weight).
+The rrf is calculated as 1 / (k + rank).
+  And the "score" method performs the calculation as relevance score * (1 - weight).
+2. Adding to the relevance score the recentness score by:
+  For the "reciprocal_rank_fusion" - performing the rrf * weight calculation where rrf is 1 / (61 + rank) on the documents dictionary sorted by date.
+  For the "score" method - performing the recentness score * weight calculation where recentness score is (amount of documents - rank) / amount of documents.
+3. Returning top-k documents in the documents dictionary sorted by final score (relevance score + recentness score both adjusted by weight).

 # Drawbacks

 Since this is a relatively small change without any effect on existing nodes, I do not see major reasons not to add this ranker.
-The only important limitation to using this node is the need to have a metadata field with document date already present and for the "score" method the need to double-check that the previous node (e.g. CohereRanker, SentenceTransformersRanker, EmbeddingRetriever) outputs a score within [0,1] range.
+The only important limitation to using this node is the need to have a metadata field with document date already present.

+For the "score" method, you would also need to double-check that the previous node (e.g. CohereRanker, SentenceTransformersRanker, EmbeddingRetriever) outputs a score within [0,1] range.
+With the "reciprocal_rank_fusion" method, you can use BM25 and hybrid retriever as well.

 # Alternatives